Time Pressure in Software Engineering: A Systematic Review: Empirical results

 \subsubsection{Experiments}

 A controlled experiment in requirements review and test case development~\citet{mantyla2014time} showed that time pressure reduced effectiveness in defect detection (p = 0.342) and had no impact on test case quality (p = 0.922).
-Efficiency, effectiveness divided by time, improved for defect detection (p = 0.002) and test case quality (p $<$ 0.001).
-This result supported the idea that effectiveness (or quality of the work) will decrease, but efficiency will increase due to less time being used.
+Efficiency, effectiveness divided by time, improved defect detection (p = 0.002) and test case quality (p $<$ 0.001).
+This result supports the idea that effectiveness (or quality of the work) will decrease, but efficiency will increase due to less time being used.

-An experiment on time pressure in manual testing by ~\citet{mantyla2013more} also showed lower effectiveness (p $<$ 0.001) and higher efficiency (p $<$ 0.001) under time pressure.
-The paper reported no t-test so we computed the p values from raw data.
-The researchers also concluded (based on computations) that combining of several time-pressured testers would have been beneficial because ''we can either find roughly the same amount of defects with 59\% less effort, or we can use the same effort to find 71\% more defects."
+An experiment on time pressure in manual testing by \citet{mantyla2013more} also showed lower effectiveness (p $<$ 0.001) and higher efficiency (p $<$ 0.001) under time pressure.
+The paper reports no t-test so we computed the p-values from the raw data.
+The researchers also concluded that combining several time-pressured testers would have been beneficial because ''we can either find roughly the same amount of defects with 59\% less effort, or we can use the same effort to find 71\% more defects."
 The drawback of using several independent time-pressured testers would have been the extra work in duplicate defect filtering.

-In another experiment, ~\citet{fehrenbacher2014behavioural} studied a software acquisition task; that is, presented information about two systems and asked participants to choose between them.
-The study showed that under time pressure individuals worked faster but felt decreased uneasiness and confidence in their decisions and were keener to postpone the acquisition decision.
-With an eye-tracker, the researchers found that gaze duration is reduced under time pressure as the individuals try to work faster (p = 0.02).
-However, under time pressure, work strategy is also different as more focus is given to higher-level topics while without time pressure, more effort is spent on looking at the details (p = 0.013).
-This is similar to a previous study in an accounting context where irrelevant information was skipped under time pressure~\cite{glover1997influence}. ~\citet{fehrenbacher2014behavioural} also found that the best search of information for the software acquisition task occurred when time pressure and the requirement for explicitly written reasoning for the acquisition choice were present.
-This means that although time pressure, in general, may reduce the quality of the work (the effectiveness of the search, in this case), the extra requirement reverses that effect.
-Thus, to achieve the best performance regarding effectiveness and time spent, time pressure and a quality control requirement should be used.
+In another experiment, \citet{fehrenbacher2014behavioural} performed an experiment about time pressure in software acquisition.
+The study shows that under time pressure individuals worked faster but felt less confident in their decisions and were keener to postpone it.
+Gaze duration was reduced under time pressure as the individuals try to work faster (p = 0.02).
+Under time pressure, the work strategy is focused on higher-level topics, while on the other hand, without time pressure, more effort is spent looking at the details (p = 0.013).
+The best search of information for the software acquisition task occurred under time pressure and with requirements for explicitly written reasoning about the acquisition choice.
+Hence according to results, to achieve the best performance regarding effectiveness and time spent, time pressure and a quality control requirement should be used.